Monument Abertura dos Portos

-Monument Abertura dos Portos (English: Opening of the Ports Monument) is located in the Largo de São Sebastião, in front of the Amazon Theatre, in the city of Manaus, Brazil.
+Monument Abertura dos Portos (English: Monument to the Opening of the Ports) is located in the Largo de São Sebastião, in front of the Amazon Theatre, in the city of Manaus, Brazil.
 It was inaugurated in 1900 to commemorate the liberation of the ports of the Amazon River to foreign trade, in 1866.

 History

 The monument was inaugurated in the first decade of the 1900s to commemorate the opening of the Amazon River ports for foreign trade in 1866.

 All material used on the monument was imported from Europe, especially Italy.
 The monument symbolizes the four corners of the world: Asia, America, Africa and Europe, each represented by a ship, with a seated boy on the prow of each ship.

 The monument displays the date of November 15, 1889, which commemorates the proclamation of the Republic of Brazil, and the name of José Cardoso Ramalho Júnior, at that time Governor of Amazonas State.
 In 1995, the square was fully restored by the prefecture of Manaus.